The Bankrate promise

 What is a construction-to-permanent loan?

-A construction-to-permanent loan, also known as a one-time or single-close loan, is a type of mortgage for those building a home.
+A construction-to-permanent loan — also known as a one-time, single-close or construction-perm loan — is a type of mortgage for those building a home.
 It funds the purchase of land and the home’s construction.
-Once the home’s built, the loan converts into a traditional mortgage, usually with a 15- or 30-year term.
+Once the home is built, the loan converts into a traditional mortgage, usually with a 15- or 30-year term.

 Conventional construction-to-permanent loans can have fewer restrictions than government-backed loans.